+ Complete Scotland's classic long-distance trail

 Departure day: Depart from Fort William

 Enjoy your last breakfast in Fort William and look round the shops.
 There is excellent shopping for outdoor kit, plus good coffee options.
-Your trip ends on leaving your hotel; trains and buses leave throughout the day to Glasgow.
+We advise on the regular trains and buses to Glasgow and we love to suggest further travel in Scotland.

 Blackrock Cottage on the edge of Rannoch Moor, WHW